arrow

 Example:

-Monzo, one of the most successful retail challenger banks in the UK, introduced a waiting list and a referral program for the launch of their banking app.
-When users downloaded the app, they joined a waiting list, and the only way to move down the queue was to refer a friend to the product.
-Waiting lists are particularly successful because they tap into people’s competitive nature, thirst for exclusivity, and curiosity.
+Monzo, one of the UK’s most successful retail challenger banks, developed a waiting list and a referral scheme to promote the debut of their banking app.
+When users downloaded the app, they were added to a waiting list, with the only method to progress down the queue being to suggest a friend to the product.
+Waiting lists are especially popular because they appeal to people’s competitive drive, desire for exclusivity, and curiosity.

 Strategy 2: Partnership Marketing